FriendsOfAkeneo/CustomEntityBundle/Resources/doc/crud_interface.rst

   The id of the action service
 enabled
-  Set to false if the action should not be enabled. **WARNING : This option is not inherited**
+  Set to false if the action should not be enabled. **WARNING : This option is not inherited** route
+  The route for the action

 Index Action Options
 ********************

+template
+  The template of the action
+row_actions
+  An array of action types available for each row on the grid mass_actions
+  An array of available mass action types quick_create
+   True if the create action should be displayed in a lightbox. *(Requires the use of the **pim_custom_entity.action.quick_create** service for the create action)*

 Datagrid Configuration
 ----------------------